-- Know where the car's controls are and how to use them. - Drive safely in quiet traffic conditions demonstrating you can use the indicators correctly, steer smoothly and perform simple actions such as turning at an intersection. - Drive in different conditions at a speed to suit the conditions and within the speed limit, but not too slowly. - Leave a safe gap to vehicles in front and around you, at all times. - Stay aware of (and avoid) potential hazards in quiet and busy traffic. - Demonstrate good judgement at intersections and in other potential conflict situations in different traffic situations. - Know how to perform slow speed actions such as a three-point turn, U-turn and parking. - Drive safely in busy traffic and on higher speed roads. - Discuss with your supervising driver potential hazards and what you're doing to reduce the risk of problems developing.
+- Know where the car's controls are and how to use them. - Drive safely in quiet traffic conditions demonstrating you can use the indicators correctly, steer smoothly and perform simple actions such as turning at an intersection. - Drive in different conditions at a speed to suit the conditions and within the speed limit, but not too slowly. - Leave a safe gap between your vehicle and those around you at all times. - Stay aware of (and avoid) potential hazards in quiet and busy traffic.

+- Demonstrate good judgement at intersections and in other potential conflict situations in different traffic situations. - Know how to perform slow speed actions such as a three point turn, U-turn and parking. - Drive safely in busy traffic and on higher speed roads.

+Discuss potential hazards with your supervising driver.
+Talk about what you're doing to reduce the risk of problems developing.

-If you pass the test you'll have your photograph and signature taken and you'll leave VicRoads with your probationary driver licence.
+If you pass the on-road test you'll have your photograph taken and VicRoads will mail your probationary driver licence to you within about a week.